 The compensation awarded to EC members is primarily driven by the success of the company.
-In addition to a competitive fixed compensation, there is a performance-related component that rewards for performance and allows EC members to participate in the company’s long-term value creation.
+In addition to competitive fixed compensation, there is a performance-related component, which rewards for performance and allows EC members to participate in the company’s long-term value creation.
 The overall compensation consists of the following elements:

 To ensure consistency across the organization, roles within the organization have been evaluated using the job grading methodology of Korn Ferry Hay Group.
 The grading system is the basis for compensation activities such as benchmarking and determination of compensation structure and levels.
 For comparative purposes, dormakaba refers to external compensation studies that are conducted regularly by Korn Ferry Hay Group in most countries.
 Overall, these studies include the compensation data of 2,500 technology and industrial companies, including listed and privately held competitors in the security sector that are comparable with dormakaba in terms of annual revenues, number of employees, and complexity in the relevant national or regional markets.
 Consequently, there is no predefined peer group of companies that is used globally.
 Rather, the benchmark companies vary from country to country based on the database of Korn Ferry Hay Group.
-For the CEO role, the following companies were included in the last benchmark analysis conducted in the financial year 2018/19 covering Swiss listed industrial companies of similar size in terms of market capitalization, revenue, and number of employees: Autoneum, Bucher Industries, EMS Chemie, Geberit, Georg Fischer, Landis+Gyr, Logitech, Lonza, OC Oerlikon, Sonova, and Sulzer.
+For the CEO role, the following companies were included in the last benchmark analysis conducted in the financial year 2022/23 covering Swiss listed industrial companies of similar size in terms of market capitalization, revenue, and number of employees: Bucher Industries, Clariant, Forbo, Georg Fischer, Landis+Gyr, OC Oerlikon, SFS Group, SIG Combibloc, Stadler Rail, Sulzer, and Tecan.

 As a principle, the compensation paid to the EC members must be based on the market median in the relevant national or regional market and must be within a range of –20% to +35% of this figure.
-The variable component of compensation (= short- and long-term incentives) is targeted to make up for at least 50% of the overall compensation.
+The variable component of compensation (= short- and long-term incentives) is targeted to make for at least 50% of the total direct compensation (annual base salary, short-term incentive target and long-term incentive awarded).
+Thereof, the equity-based compensation opportunity (value of long-term variable compensation) is at least 30% of the total direct compensation.

 1. Annual base salary